 2. Whale Shark Diving in Mozambique

-This lead to one of our best days in Africa as we swam with the whale sharks and manta rays off the coast.
-The sharks glide through the water and allow swimmers to spend plenty of time to swim with them.
-Unlike other whale shark operations in the Philippines or Mexico, in Mozambique, it is much quieter.
-Mozambique isn’t a huge tourist hotspot so you already don’t have to compete with mass tourism here.
+This led to one of our best days in Africa as we swam with the whale sharks and manta rays off the coast.
+The sharks glide through the water and allow swimmers to spend plenty of time swimming with them.
+Mozambique is much quieter than other whale shark operations in the Philippines or Mexico.
+Mozambique isn’t a huge tourist hotspot, so you already don’t have to compete with mass tourism here.

-There are only a few small companies that will take you out to go swimming with whale sharks and they all have a marine biologist on board to monitor the behavior.
-There are no mass crowds hoarding the gentle giants.
+Only a few small companies will take you out to go swimming with whale sharks,, and they all have a marine biologist on board to monitor the behavior.
+No mass crowds are hoarding the gentle giants.
 At most, we saw three other small boats the entire morning of our excursion.
-Meaning the whale sharks are much calmer in the water and not fighting to swim as fast as they can away from humans.
+This means that whale sharks are much calmer in the water and do not fight to swim as fast as they can away from humans.